-Action: Create new course FIN-4xx/6xx The Tools of Financial Markets This course has been offered as a topics course FIN-596.
-It will prepare students with the knowledge to apply professional financial tools and analytics, including Bloomberg and Thomson-Reuters, to assignments and projects.
-Mastery of these tools will allow students to more effectively compete for employment prospects in the financial field.
+Action: Create new course FIN-4xx/6xx The Tools of Financial Markets effectively compete for employment prospects in the financial field.
 Currently, our BSF and MSF programs have a variety of courses that give them access to pieces of these analytical tools.
 However, graduate and undergraduate students who do not take those courses lose the opportunity to master these financial tools.